 In addition to their functional aspect, the doors also present the 'face' of the aisle containment.
 Not only do they define the appearance of the system, however, they also have a security function.
 When equipped with a suitable access control system, cabinet doors are no longer required within the cold aisle, which reduces air resistance.
-Depending on space requirements and security and functional requirements, Pentair offers a wide selection of containment doors in safety glass for a higher level of security.
+Depending on space requirements and security and functional requirements, nVent offers a wide selection of containment doors in safety glass for a higher level of security.

 The top covers of Schroff containment systems are made of laminated safety glass, which is far superior to Perspex in terms of flammability, susceptibility to scratching and stability.
-The steel frame provides space for sprinkler nozzles or smoke extraction systems.
-Pentair can supply electrically opening top covers on request.
+The steel frame provides space for sprinkler nozzles or smoke extraction systems. nVent can supply electrically opening top covers on request.
 These covers can be integrated into the Schroff monitoring system or into a facility management system and opened in response to user-defined fault alarms.

 Further functions of the universal top cover profile make this containment system even more flexible.
 With a length of 2400 mm, 3 to 4 cabinets (depending on cabinet width) can be covered.

 The universal profile also allows OEM (original equipment manufacturer) equipment to be integrated into one aisle alongside Varistar cabinets.
 Where existing IT infrastructures are being optimized by the addition of a containment structure, the universal profile also supports the top covers and bridges over different cabinet heights.

 Large amounts of energy are used for air movement alone and for cooling it to the required temperature.
 The cooled air must be delivered to precisely the point at which it is needed - at the air inlets of servers and applications.

 - Barrier-free airflow and the avoidance of air resistance enable the fans of the air conditioner to run at lower speed.